 Students are introduced to the structure and function of the nervous system.
-An emphasis is place on the sensory and motor systems involved in motor control and key concepts required for clinical practice.
+An emphasis is placed on the sensory and motor systems involved in motor control and key concepts required for clinical practice.
 Through lecture and laboratory instruction, the gross and cellular organization of the nervous system are presented, along with its relationship to the somatic and visceral systems, and the reception, transmission, and integration of information at multiple levels.
 Clinical manifestations of dysfunction of major neural elements are discussed.
+Prerequisites: Successful completion of all coursework in previous semesters

-Prerequisites: DPT 5124; DPT 5134; satisfactory completion of all coursework in previous semesters
+Prerequisite: Successful completion of all coursework in previous semesters.

-DPT 5311 CARE III 0-2-1
+DPT 5311 - CARE III (1)

 Clinical Application and Reflection Experience (CARE) III is the third in a series of five courses that are integrated with didactic instruction in the first five semesters of the DPT curriculum.
 Students work with a physical therapist clinical instructor to practice and refine skills, employ clinical problem-solving, participate in reflective group discussions and assume professional roles in various clinical patient care settings.
 Students are expected to demonstrate skills and apply knowledge obtained from concurrent and previous coursework.
-Prerequisites: DPT 5211 and satisfactory completion of all coursework in previous semesters
+Prerequisites: Successful completion of all coursework in previous semesters